diku-dk/ap-e2024-pub/README.md

 * It is strictly individual.

-* It is roughly the size of two assignments.
+* It is roughly the size of three assignments (the exam is allotted a workload of 25 hours in the course description).

 * You receive only summative feedback (i.e., a grade).